Stella Immanuel: Career

 Immanuel began her career at a pediatric clinic in Louisiana.
 In December 1998, she began practicing at the Southern Pediatric Clinic in Alexandria, Louisiana.
 In February 1999, she joined the General Pediatric Care Clinic as a pediatrician.
 In 2006, she owned the Rapha Medical and Therapeutic Clinic in Louisiana.
-She is a registered physician in Texas and has an active medical license from the Texas Medical Board.
-The Texas Medical Board licensed Immanuel in November 2019 for pediatrics and emergency medicine with an address associated with Houston's Rehoboth Medical Center, which she also owns.
+She is a licensed physician in Texas.
+The Texas Medical Board licensed Immanuel in November 2019 with an address associated with Houston's Rehoboth Medical Center, which she also owns.

 Immanuel is a pastor, founder of Fire Power Ministries, and host of a radio-and-television show entitled Fire Power.
 She is a self-described "wealth transfer coach" and has written several books as part of her Occupying Force series.
 She has been an outspoken supporter of U.S. president Donald Trump and a long-time critic of what she views as sexual immorality, including "unmarried couples living together, homosexuality, bestiality, polygamy" and what she calls "homosexual terrorism".
 According to Concordia University theological studies professor André Gagné, Immanuel's beliefs originate in African Pentecostalism and the charismatic movement.

 A January 2020 medical malpractice lawsuit filed against Immanuel alleged that a 37-year-old woman died after Immanuel failed to remove a needle fragment from her arm.
 According to the lawsuit, the woman told Immanuel that the broken needle had lodged in her arm while injecting methamphetamine.
 Immanuel prescribed medication but did not take X-rays or attempt to retrieve the needle.
 It was removed later, by a different physician, after a flesh-eating infection had developed.
-In April 2020, local deputies were unable to serve notice of the Louisiana suit because Immanuel had moved to Houston, where she set up a new practice in a strip mall.
+In April 2020, local deputies were unable to serve notice of the Louisiana suit because Immanuel had moved to Houston, where she set up a new practice.